cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - External PDFs on the internet now can be opened directly within the online help.

-- The XOR/Psion tutorial in the presentation used a encrypted file (created from a German cleartext).
+- The XOR/Psion tutorial in the presentation used an encrypted file (created from a German cleartext).
 Now there is also a file with an encrypted English
   cleartext: psion-en-enc.hex